 How do you go about hiring people you know you can trust?

 It’s about looking out for the right qualities.
 The number one thing I look for is self-awareness.
-We want someone who recognises the value of their previous experience, but who’s ready to apply themselves from day one and learn new things.
+We want someone who recognizes the value of their previous experience, but who’s ready to apply themselves from day one and learn new things.
 The right person would never expect to walk in somewhere and lead a team on their first day.
-They’d spend time understanding the skillsets of others and then work to get the most out of them.
+They’d spend time understanding the skill sets of others and then work to get the most out of them.

 You’ve never worked at another agency, so how do you know TMP is different?

 People keep coming back.
-They’ll go away for six months or two years and they’ll come back because they realise that TMP is a home for like-minded people.
+They’ll go away for six months or two years and they’ll come back because they realize that TMP is a home for like-minded people.

 I also see that when a client really gets our integrated model, they become our best advocates.
 And that’s all because of how successful it is for them and their business.

 I can’t deny that there are many great agencies out there.
 All I can say is TMP is right for me as it brings together a number of key things: the trust of management, global clients, and a range of opportunities.
 And despite being a large agency now, it’s retained the personal touch that first attracted me to work here.

 We send out a monthly newsletter in which we share the very best in B2B thinking, and we also run biannual ‘S&M Forum’ events for knowledge-sharing, networking and cocktails.
 Interested?
 You can subscribe below for updates…